 Boris Johnson, the New York-born former mayor of London who recently resigned as U.K. foreign secretary, is well known to Londoners for having unofficially lent his name to a bicycle-sharing scheme (“Boris bikes”) that was launched in 2010, and with which he, a keen cyclist himself, was associated.

-Less well known is that his seemly ill-advised sale of his home in north London four years ago, which saw him hit with a significant (said to be in the tens of thousands of pounds) capital gains tax payable to the U.S. government on his half of the profit from the sale, has become the textbook example of what other, newbie expat Americans married to British nationals are warned to try to avoid in structuring their ownership of a U.K. residential property that they intend to declare as their primary residence.
+Less well known is that his seemly ill-advised sale of his home in north London nine years ago, which saw him hit with a significant (said to be in the tens of thousands of pounds) capital gains tax payable to the U.S. government on his half of the profit from the sale, has become the textbook example of what other, newbie expat Americans married to British nationals are warned to try to avoid in structuring their ownership of a U.K. residential property that they intend to declare as their primary residence.

 It has also become an oft-referenced reminder to those long-established American dual citizens resident in Britain – as well as to UK-based “accidental Americans”, as those born in the US who have spent their lives elsewhere have taken to calling themselves – of the importance of getting good tax advice before putting their homes on the market.